erwbgy/puppet-ccfe/README.md

 command is executed.

 If the group parameter is passed when creating a menu then only members of that group (and the owner - usually root) will be able to access the menu.
-Any menu items under this menu will have the same restrictions.

-If the group parameter is passed when creating a menu item then only members of that group (and the owner - usually root) will see that item on the menu.
-This can be used to provide additional menu items to a certain group while hiding them from others.

 ## ccfe